yongfook/zipsell/README.md

 ### Installing

-Clone the project into a local folder and run the included setup file.
-Then simply start your rails server.
+Clone the project into a local folder and run the included setup file:

 ```
 git clone https://github.com/yongfook/zipsell